davidgsd/AllScan/README.md

 **v0.81 2024-08-26**<br>
 Updates to AMI parser to auto-detect Asterisk version and support differences in some commands in ASL2/3.
 Restart Asterisk button now works with ASL3.
 Display ASL version in messages window at startup.
 Fix issue where in ASL3 after Asterisk restart AMI stats error messages could repeat indefinitely, in this event AllScan will now reload.
 Update default favorites.ini file.
 Fix some php log warning messages.

-**v0.78 2024-08-11**<br>
-Update install script for ASL3 to make a readable copy of the allmon3.ini file (outside of the web server root folder with 660 permissions) to ensure AMI credentials are available to AllScan.
-Note: Be sure you have Allmon3 fully working before installing/updating AllScan.
-This update is not needed for ASL2/HV nodes.

-**v0.77 2024-07-01**<br>
-Updates to support use of ASL3, and Allmon3 .ini file.
-If you do not have Allmon2 or Supermon installed, AllScan will now also check /etc/allmon3/allmon3.ini for the AMI credentials (note: may be necessary to execute "sudo chmod o+r /etc/allmon3/allmon3.ini" so the file is readable).

 **v0.75 2023-11-05**<br>
 Update install/update script with changes from WA3WCO to support additional Linux versions, see github.com/Allan-N/ for details.